-There are many banks and different types of banking systems in today’s world.
+Today’s world has many banks and different types of banking systems.
 Sometimes people get confused about some terms related to banking.

 Banking is also needed when it comes to industries and public sector units.
 For them, there is a banking system called the Corporate banking system.

-And for both public as well as private banking, there is another system called the Investment banking system.
-Financial support is always needed when someone is planning to start a new business or startups.
+And for public and private banking, there is another system called the Investment banking system.
+Financial support is always needed when starting a new business or startup.

-This support is done by the Corporate banking system.
+The Corporate banking system does this support.
 But when it comes to funding Investment banking system takes place.

 Corporate Banking vs Investment Banking

-The investment banking system does lots of services like they will guarantee payment if any loss occurs and helps businesses set up by raising funds for them.
+The investment banking system does many services, like guaranteeing payment if any loss occurs and helping businesses set up by raising funds for them.

 It has both the selling and buying side.
-The selling system includes all the promoting events like monetary gain and creating portfolios etc.
+The selling system includes promoting events like monetary gain, creating portfolios, etc.

 The corporate banking system provides services like setting up portfolios and making significant investments.
 They also offer assistance with the help of which large Multinational companies can lower their taxes.

-In Corporate Banking, deep research is done by the providers to avoid the risk of financial damage.
+In Corporate Banking, providers do deep research to avoid the risk of financial damage.
 They also provide their clients with full security service.

-Investment banking and Corporate banking are good in providing security services, ensuring guaranteed payment if any financial loss occurs, but involves high risk because of weak regulatory requirements.
+Investment banking and Corporate banking are good at providing security services and ensuring guaranteed payment if any financial loss occurs, but they involve high risk because of weak regulatory requirements.

 Comparison Table